jsadsad/Vision/notes/learningD3.md

 ## Group

 The <g> stands for `group`.
 It helps us to group all the children elements together so that we can manipulate its attributes all together. <g> elements don't render anything.

+What the selection is.
+Represents our update selection.

 ```
 // create group elements